relativitydev/relativity-forms-development-tools/Source/EH Fiddle/README.md

 ## Known Caveats and Limitations
 * Event handlers applied by EH Fiddle are added after any event handlers which already exist for the Object Types upon which they are tested.
 For this reason, your handlers for any of the eventNames for which only single handlers may be registered ({ _eventNames.REPLACE_DELETE, eventNames.REPLACE_GET_NEW_OBJECT_INSTANCE, eventNames.REPLACE_OBTAIN_ADDITIONAL_DATA, eventNames.REPLACE_READ, eventNames.REPLACE_SAVE_ }) will be ignored by Relativity Forms if the target Object Type already contains a handler for the event.

+# Help and Support for EH Fiddle
+Support for this Application is only available through through [devhelp.relativity.com](https://devhelp.relativity.com/).
+You are welcome to use the RAP or the code and solution as you see fit within the confines of the license under which it is released; however, if you are looking for support or modifications to the solution, please do reach out to us with a post to the _**RelativityForms**_ category within [devhelp.relativity.com](https://devhelp.relativity.com/).

 # EH Fiddle Application Source and Testing
 ## Source